pingcap/docs-cn/tikv-configuration-file.md

 This document only describes the parameters that are not included in command-line parameters.
 For more details, see [command-line parameter](/command-line-flags-for-tikv-configuration.md).

+## Global configuration

+### abort-on-panic

++ Sets whether to call `abort()` to exit the process when TiKV panics.
+This option affects whether TiKV allows the system to generate core dump files.

+    + If the value of this configuration item is `false`, when TiKV panics, it calls `exit()` to exit the process.
+    + If the value of this configuration item is `true`, when TiKV panics, TiKV calls `abort()` to exit the process.
+At this time, TiKV allows the system to generate core dump files when exiting.
+To generate the core dump file, you also need to perform the system configuration related to core dump (for example, setting the size limit of the core dump file via `ulimit -c` command, and configure the core dump path.
+Different operating systems have different related configurations).
+To avoid the core dump files occupying too much disk space and causing insufficient TiKV disk space, it is recommended to set the core dump generation path to a disk partition different to that of TiKV data.

++ Default value: `false`

 ### server

 + Configuration items related to the server